compilation-course/compilation-course.github.io/lexical-and-syntax-analysis/7-slr.md

 # How to build an SLR(1) Parser

 Now that we understand with an example how the SLR(1) operates.
-Let's show how to build one on the next video.:w
+Let's show how to build one on the next video.